 Sales of new homes rose unexpectedly in April to the fastest pace this year.

-The Commerce Department reported that sales of new single-family homes increased by 4.9 percent last month to a seasonally adjusted annual rate of 1.198 million units, the highest rate since last December.
+The Commerce Department reported that the number of real estate for sale increased by 4.9 percent last month to a seasonally adjusted annual rate of 1.198 million units, the highest rate since last December.

 Economists had been expecting a decline in sales, and were surprised by the news.